 Reading Period falls between the end of classes and final examinations; inclusive dates appear in the Academic Calendar on the registrar's website.
 When the Reading Period was established, the College faculty resolved that "observance of a Reading Period shall constitute the norm, although instructors and students in individual courses shall always have the right to continue to meet during the Reading Period if such extra classes are necessary."
-That is, classes may be held and new material may be introduced, but this is not the usual situation.
+That is, typically classes do not meet and new work is not assigned during Reading Period, but in some cases (for instance when a class had to be canceled due to faculty illness) it may be necessary to do so.
 The intent of the College is to provide students with a relatively unstructured period in which to prepare for examinations and write final papers.